flamapy/bdd_metamodel/README.md

 2. Clone the repository: `git@github.com:<<username>>/bdd_metamodel.git`
 3. Create a virtual environment: `python -m venv env`
 4. Activate the virtual environment: `source env/bin/activate`
-5. Install the plugin dependencies: `pip install famapy famapy-fm`
+5. Install the plugin dependencies: `pip install flamapy flamapy-fm`
 6. Install the BDD plugin from the source code: `pip install -e bdd_metamodel`

 Please try to follow the standards code quality to contribute to this plugin before creating a Pull Request: